Bounds on the game isolation number and exact values for paths and cycles: On the 3/7-bound

-Cs.B., T.D., and S.K.\ were supported by the Slovenian Research and Innovation Agency (ARIS) under the grants P1-0297, N1-0285, and N1-0355.
-A lot of work on this paper has been done during the Workshop on Games on Graphs III, June 2025, Rogla, Slovenia, the authors thank the Institute of Mathematics, Physics and Mechanics, Ljubljana, Slovenia for supporting the workshop.
+\acknowledgements A lot of work on this paper has been done during the Workshop on Games on Graphs III, June 2025, Rogla, Slovenia, the authors thank the Institute of Mathematics, Physics and Mechanics, Ljubljana, Slovenia for supporting the workshop.